Siraschandra/SMS/README.md

 # School Management System (SMS)

 This is a MERN stack website which can be used for managing the school.
-It hasmost of the features covered.
+It has most of the features covered.

-### `LIVE SITE`

 ```bash
 https://manageschool1.herokuapp.com/